The ultimate packing list for your BWCAW canoe trip

 Sleeping bags

-Self-inflating sleeping pads
+Inflatable sleeping pads

-Therm-A-Rest trail pillow
+Therm-A-Rest compressible trail pillow

 Cook kit with pots, fry pan, plates, bowls, cups